magenta-aps/osdatascanner/docs/frontend/buttons/buttons.md

 </a>
 ```

-Both of these blocks would be rendered *exactly* the same way in a browser- the only difference is funtionality.
+These blocks render identically in a browser; the only difference is their functionality.

----
+Additionally, wrapping text strings with `<span>` tags or similar is considered good practice:

+> It is benifitial for targeted styling and JavaScript interaction, improving accessibility by allowing screen readers to interpret text more effectively, and ensuring maintainability and modularity in web development.
+>
+> This practice enables precise styling adjustments and script interactions for specific text segments without affecting the entire element, thereby enhancing both the functionality and the accessibility of web content.

+***

 ## Button styling - a developer guide

-All button related style classes have been constructed with the naming convention [BEM] [1] as foundation.
-The class are descriptive (*the degree of description could be considered overkill by some*) and should make it easy to identify, when navigating unfamiliar code.
+All button style classes follow the [BEM] [1] (Block, Element, Modifier) naming convention for easy identification and navigation within unfamiliar code.

 ### Intro to `_buttons.SCSS`

-The document is layed out so it accomodates all types of styling that we currently use in DataScanner.
-We primarily use

-There are a few content-bases style classes, (*icon, icon+text, and text*) that handles box-model related styles i.e. for buttons nested inside table cells.
+The document accommodates all current styling types used in OSdatascanner.
+It includes content-based style classes (*like icon, icon+text, and text*) which handle box-model related styles e.g., for buttons nested inside table cells.

-You can see what class combinations to use when in the overview below.
+Here's an overview of class combinations and their uses:

 ### Class list